Day 51 - welcome to mosquito country (32.0 miles)

 Soon after leaving another storm starts rolling in with thunder.
 It appeared it was passing over and the thunder stopped for awhile.

-Right before camp the sun was starting to set but I wasn’t in the best spot, behind too many trees but it was still pretty cool.
+Right before camp the sun was starting to set but I wasn’t in the best spot to see it, behind too many trees but it was still pretty cool.
 It looked like the trees were on fire.

 Not sure how far I’ll go tomorrow.
 I may even sleep in.